phtj/patrick-janssen/research.md

 ## Spatial Computational Thinking

-Development of methods and tools for spatial computational thinking.
+Development of methods and tools for computational thinking for spatial problem solving.
+This research focuses on pedaggogical approaches for teaching fundamental computational constructs such as abstraction, automation, and analyses to spatial problems.